 About Benjamin N. Lawrance

 I’m a legal historian and work in Africa and with West African migrants around the globe.
 My research explores mobility, labor, and exploitation through time and space, and I have written about historical and contemporary slavery, human trafficking, cuisine and globalization, human rights, refugee issues and asylum policies.
-I am the Editor-in-Chief of the African Studies Review, the principal journal of the African Studies Association (USA).
+I am the Editor-in-Chief of the African Studies Review, the flagship journal of the African Studies Association (USA).

 Tweet me @kwasidagbe